jonlpersson/ed-latimore/site/_posts/2022-11-29-important-quotes-and-big-ideas-from-george-orwell-s-1984.md

 Moreover, the pandemic response has exposed that "the science" is not always a monolith.
 Experts can disagree and evidence can evolve over time.
 Public health messaging has sometimes been inconsistent or contradictory.
 In this context, "trust the science" may oversimplify a more complex and uncertain reality.

 Psychologically, the quote relates to the concept of dogmatism - an inflexible, closed-minded adherence to doctrine.
-Dogmatism [thrives in the absence](https://edlatimore.com/confirmation-bias-echo-cherry-picky-echo-chambers/){: target="_blank" rel="noopener"}of critical thinking and openness to evidence.
+Dogmatism thrives in the absence of critical thinking and openness to evidence.
 It can lead to groupthink, where dissenting views are suppressed in favor of consensus.

 The pandemic has also highlighted the role of cognitive biases such as confirmation bias (seeking out information that confirms our preexisting beliefs) and the illusion of explanatory depth (overestimating our understanding of complex issues).
 These biases can lead us to latch onto simplistic narratives and slogans rather than grappling with nuance.